bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.235042650918635in"} -->

-But before you go across and you go, that one\'s awesome, I really like the look at that page, you need to decide if the template is really going to support your content.
+But before you go across and you go, that one&apos;s awesome, I really like the look at that page, you need to decide if the template is really going to support your content.
 Go back, say hm, what are the important parts of my page?
 What is it that I want to emphasize?
-You don\'t necessarily want a streaming, cool video in the background if it doesn\'t fit your content.
+You don&apos;t necessarily want a streaming, cool video in the background if it doesn&apos;t fit your content.

-That\'s when you download the code.
-Find that template that\'s going to work really well for you, download that code.
+That&apos;s when you download the code.
+Find that template that&apos;s going to work really well for you, download that code.

 And then, you will need to modify the HTML.
-You\'ll go in, every place they have the stuff about themselves, you\'re going to replace it with the content you want to display.
+You&apos;ll go in, every place they have the stuff about themselves, you&apos;re going to replace it with the content you want to display.

-This is why it\'s so important to understand at least some HTML and some CSS even though there\'s free software out there.
-If you don\'t have that basic understanding, you\'re really left at the mercy of other people.
+This is why it&apos;s so important to understand at least some HTML and some CSS even though there&apos;s free software out there.
+If you don&apos;t have that basic understanding, you&apos;re really left at the mercy of other people.
 When you know a little bit, it can really help you make huge changes in the templates.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->